GoogleContainerTools/skaffold/docs/design_proposals/ko-builder.md

     Suggest yes to simplify adoption of Skaffold for existing ko users.
     __Not Yet Resolved__

+4. If a config value is set both as an environment variable, and as a config value, which takes precedence?
+E.g., `ko.sourceDateEpoch` vs `SOURCE_DATE_EPOCH`.

+    Follow existing Skaffold pattern - is there one? __Not Yet Resolved__

 ## -- Sections below haven't been fleshed out --